How to Master Your Beginner Whole Wheat Bread

 Fresh Milled Bread Recipe

 If you are heading down the rabbit trail of eating whole foods, and cooking/ baking from scratch, the very first place I recommend starting is with whole wheat bread!
+If you are looking for a good beginner whole wheat bread recipe, look no further!
 I’ve taken that a step further and use fresh milled whole wheat flour which is what I recommend in this recipe.
 However, this same recipe can be made with store bought whole wheat flour.
-So don’t be shy, and try it anyway!
-Even if you have not yet bought a grain mill.
+So don’t be shy, and try it anyway-even if you do not have a grain mill.

 Tools needed